 Are you waiting for a state tax refund?
 If you receive Notice CP504, you may not receive your refund.

-IRS Notice CP504 lets you know the IRS intends to seize your state tax refund.
-It also states that the IRS may "levy your property or rights to property, and apply it" to the balance you owe.
+IRS Notice CP504 alerts you that the IRS intends to seize your state tax refund.
+It also states that the IRS may "levy your property or rights to property and apply it" to the balance you owe.

 What is IRS Notice CP504?

 If you want help talking with the IRS, negotiating a payment plan, or appealing the amount you owe, you should contact a tax professional.
-Call the number at the top of the page for a free consultation and to learn what the best actions are for your situation.
+Use our site to contact a tax pro to learn what the best actions are for your situation.

 How Does the IRS Take Your State Tax Refund?

 Through the Municipal Tax Levy Program (MTLP), the IRS can also levy refunds from your city or municipal tax program.
 If you live in Alaska, the IRS can levy your Alaska Permanent Fund Dividend (AKPFD) to cover your federal income taxes owed.

-You can pay your tax bill by detaching the payment slip from your notice and sending it the IRS with a check for the full payment.
-Make sure to note your social security number, the tax year, and the form you used to file your income taxes on the check.
+Detach the payment slip from your notice and send it to the IRS with a check for the full payment.
+Make sure to note your Social Security Number, the tax year, and the form you used to file your income taxes on the check.
 To get your payment to the IRS sooner, you can pay online.